May 12, 2017 – Waikiki Shell – 6:00 PM

 Location of Ceremony

 - No tickets are required for entry.
 You may invite an unlimited number of friends, family & colleagues.
-The venue seats 2400 and the lawn area has capacity for an additional 6000.
-Seating is first come, first serve, with reserved sections only for graduates, faculty and college affiliated personnel.
+The venue seats 2400 and the lawn area has the capacity for an additional 6000.
+Seating is first come, first serve, with reserved sections only for graduates, faculty, and college-affiliated personnel.

-- The gates to the Waikiki Shell will open to family, friends and guests at 4:45 PM.
+- The gates to the Waikiki Shell will open to family, friends, and guests at 5:15 PM.

 - Late guests may be refrained from seating until a break in the graduation program.